dualhammers/linux-notebook/setup/README.md

 #### Mounting a remote drive for use as a regular drive
 - `lsblk -a -o uuid,name,mountpoint`
 - Add drive to `/etc/fstab`

+### Nvidia Prime
+With a descrete hybrid laptop card nvidia-prime is used on linux to switch between the iGPU and dGPU `prime-run APPLICATION` is required to set any program to use the dGPU